sardemff7/eventd/PROTOCOL.md

 Closing the connection
 ----------------------

+PASSIVE
+    Go to passive mode.
+The server will not send any message back to the client.
+    Client may (and should) close the input connection.
+    Must be sent only once.

 BYE
     Close the connection.
     The connection is closed immediately and must not be used any more.